Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: UWB TDOA Localization System

 where $\textrm{Tr}(\cdot)$ is the trace operator and $\|\cdot\|$ is the $\ell_2$ norm.
 Based on the uniform Cram\'{e}r-Rao bound~\cite{eldar2008rethinking} and linear approximation, we can compute the lower bound of the $\textrm{MSE}(\hat{\mathbf{p}})$, denoted as $M(\mathbf{p}, \bm{\alpha})$, with respect to a given anchor placement $\bm{\alpha}$.
 For a region or a trajectory of interest, we evaluate the MSE metric at $N$ sample points $\mathbf{p}_i \in \Phi, i=1\cdots N$, and compute the average root-mean-squared error (RMSE)

 as the performance metric of the sensor placement $\bm{\alpha}$.

-Optimal anchor placement is essential for ensuring reliable localization performance in UWB TDOA localization systems, particularly in cluttered and geometrically challenging environments.
+Optimal anchor placement is essential for ensuring reliable UWB TDOA localization performance, particularly in cluttered and geometrically challenging environments.
 Therefore, it is important to optimize the anchor positions for regions or trajectories of interest during system design.
 We define a set $\mathcal{A}$ containing all possible anchor configurations with $\bm{\alpha}\in \mathcal{A}$ and use a block coordinate-wise minimization (BCM) algorithm to find the optimal placement of UWB anchors $\bm{\alpha}^{\star}$ that minimizes $\mathcal{M}(\bm{\alpha})$:

 Readers are encouraged to refer to~\cite{zhao2022finding} for a comprehensive explanation of the aforementioned optimal sensor placement algorithm.